kacpertopol/xournaltomp4/README.md

                         Frames to pause on end of layer.
 By default 32.
   --skipevery SKIPEVERY, -s SKIPEVERY
                         Take one stroke coordinate every copuple of coordinates for frames.
 By default 8.
   --animate, -a         Use different method for splitting presentation.
 Layers are not placed on top of one another but animated.
-One layer at a time,
-                        the first layer appears on all frames.
+                        One layer at a time, the first layer appears on all frames.
+  --marked, -m          Use different method for splitting presentation.
+Layers are not placed on top of one another but animated.
+                        Layers marked with "#SKIP#" will not show when further layers are drawn.
   --svg, -v             Save frames in svg format instead of png.
+  --printout, -o        Make printout.
   --wait WAIT, -w WAIT  Path to file with wait times for pages.
 Each line has the following format: <page number starting from 1>
                         <hours>:<minutes>:<seconds>:<hundredths of a second>.
-Page numbering is consistent with xournal's --export-layers-progressively.
+Page numbering is consistent with xournal's --export-
+                        layers-progressively.
 Lines containig # will be ignored.
 ```

 # synchronizing with sound